Dr Stergios-Aristoteles Mitoulis, PhD, DiplEng, MSc, CEng MICE, M.ASCE, M.EAEE, FHEA, Associate Professor

-Sotiris is civil engineer and geologist.
-He has 18 years of research experience in the field of geotechnical and infrastructure engineering, with focus on the risk and resilience analysis of infrastructure due to geo-hazards (earthquake, flood/scour, landslides, tsunamis).
+Sotirios holds two degrees, one in Civil Engineering (MEng) and the second one in Geology (BSc), and a PhD in Geotechnical Earthquake Engineering.
+He has over 20 years of research experience in the field of geotechnical and infrastructure engineering, with focus on the risk and resilience analysis of infrastructure due to geo-hazards (earthquake, flood/scour, landslides, tsunamis).
 In 2017 he was awarded a H2020 Marie Skłodowska-Curie Individual Fellowship (TRANSRISK project, 2017).
-He has more than 100 reports and publications in scientific journals, conference proceedings and book chapters and participated in 15+ research projects (Aristotle University & University of Surrey).
-He acted as a reviewer for more than 20 scientific journals and for research proposals.
-He is a member of the Working Group 13 of the EAEE on assessment, design and resilience of industrial facilities and vice-chair of the IABSE Task Group on design requirements for infrastructure resilience.
+He has more than 120 reports and publications in scientific journals, conference proceedings and book chapters and participated in 15+ research projects (Aristotle University & University of Surrey).
+He acted as a reviewer for more than 25 scientific journals and for research proposals.
+He is Vice-Chair of the IABSE Task Group 1.8 on ‘Design requirements for infrastructure resilience’ and member of the EAEE Working Group 13 on ‘Seismic assessment, design and resilience of industrial facilities’.
 He supervised several UG, MSc and PhD research students, and he delivers seminars and participates in CPD activities.
+He is member of the Editorial Board in Sustainability (Section board for ‘Hazards and Sustainability’).

 Marie-Curie Principal Research Fellow, University of Surrey, UK, Project coordinator Grid-Engineers & Associate at Innovation Center on Natural Hazards & Infrastructure (ICONHIC).